makise-homura/rumia/README.md

 * `--version`: Show version and exit.

-Additionally, you may specify `MACHINES` environment variable to run RUMIA on a subset of computers defined in `computers.d` which have `ssh_enabled` marker.
-For example, if you have `01-compA`, `02-compB`, `03-compC`, and `04-compD`
-subdirectories there, and first three have `ssh_enabled` inside them, then by default RUMIA would poll compA, compB and compC.
-But you may want to run RUMIA
+Additionally, you may specify `MACHINES` environment variable to run RUMIA on a subset of computers defined in `computers.d` which have `temp_enabled` marker.
+For example, if you have `01-compA`, `02-compB`, `03-compC`, and `04-compD` subdirectories there, and first three have `temp_enabled` inside them, then by default RUMIA would poll compA, compB and compC.
+But you may want to run RUMIA like:
-like:

 ```bash
 MACHINES="compA compC" ./rumia --oneshot